iversonianGremling/bsptags/README.md

 ``git clone https://github.com/Vdevelasco/bsptags/ ~/.scripts/``

-Keep in mind that if you want to use the commands you may want to update your $PATH variable, something like this inside your .bshrc or .zshrc:

-``export PATH="$HOME/.scripts/bsptags/:$PATH"``

 By default it looks for bsptags inside ~/.scripts/bsptags/, if you want to use another location change the variable "bsptags_location" inside bsptoggletag and that should be it
 Keep in mind that it's going to create them inside a folder in .scripts so you may want to update your $PATH variable like this if you want to use the commands directly from the terminal.
 You should add this to your .bashrc or .zshrc: